publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 >     “(1) __In general.—__

->     The Medicare Payment Advisory Commission shall conduct a study on the cost-effectiveness and efficacy of covering under the medicare program under title XVIII of the Social Security Act \[this subchapter\] services of a post-surgical recovery care center (that provides an intermediate level of recovery care following surgery).
+>     The Medicare Payment Advisory Commission shall conduct a study on the cost-effectiveness and efficacy of covering under the medicare program under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] services of a post-surgical recovery care center (that provides an intermediate level of recovery care following surgery).
 In conducting such study, the Commission shall consider data on these centers gathered in demonstration projects.

 >     “(2) __Report.—__